 Only the CEO and the Chairperson of the board is included.
-A total of 37 individuals meet this criterion.
+A total of 37 individuals meet criterion 1a.

-'''

-2 individuals meet both criterion 1 and criterion 2 (see below).

-2 individuals meet both criterion 1 and criterion 3.

-1 individual meets both criterion 1 and 4.
+- 2 individuals meet both criterion 1a and criterion 1b (see below). - 2 individuals meet both criterion 1a and criterion 2. - 1 individual meets both criterion 1 and 3.

-'''